 A Bulging disk is one that has extended outward beyond its boundary.
 Pain results due to different forms of degeneration.
 Pain results because the disk impinges on nerves of the spine or the ligaments connecting the vertebrae.
 A bulging disc can result if the nucleus pulposus pushes outward.
 Disc bulges only appear on a magnetic resonance imaging (MRI) scan.

 Cause of injury

-Signs and symptoms
+Bulging Disc signs and symptoms

-Rehabilitation and prevention
+Bulging Disc rehabilitation and prevention

-a decrease in pain and muscle spasms;
+- Decrease in pain and muscle spasms;

-Increased range of movement of the joints; and
+- Increased range of movement of the joints; and

 the prevention of continuing disk degeneration by restoring normal pelvic and spinal alignment.